No9005/mini-moi/README.md

 # <a name='manual'></a> Manual <sub><sub>[Back to top](#top)</sub></sub>
 The core functionality is already explained in the [Quickstart](#how) section. <br>

-This section provides you additional infos for:
+This section provides you additional info for:
 - Terminology
 - `Reporting` tab
 - Blueprint format
 - Allowed types and formats
 - How the next delivery date gets calculated & its options
 - What the 'approach' column is for
-- Nice to knows about the `Customers` & `Abo` input masks
+- Nice to knows about the `Customers` & `Subs.` input masks
 - Columns & their meaning

 <br>

 ## Terminology
 **Mini Moi** is acutally a database with additional business logic.
-This business logic enables you to trach deliveries, download your overvies, etc. <br>
+This business logic enables you to track deliveries, download your overviews, etc. <br>
 The graphical interface you see after starting the app is nothing more than a fancy input mask to perform typical database processes (which are `create`, `read`, `update`, `delete`). <br>
 When we talk about tables, this means the data tables within the database.